-In this ultimate guide, you’ll learn how to make leather earrings several different ways, where to get leather earring supplies and even printable earring templates!
-I’ll basically hold your hand and walk you through each style step-by-step so you’ll have a huge variety of leather earring styles to make, sell and gift by the time you’re done!
+In this ultimate DIY Leather Earrings guide, you’ll learn how to make leather earrings in several different ways.
+You’ll learn where to get leather earring supplies and even access printable earring templates!
+Basically, I’ll hold your hand and walk you through each style step-by-step so you’ll have a huge variety of leather earring styles to make, sell and gift by the time you’re done!

 No matter how big or bold, every leather earring I have ever made is as lightweight as my feather ones.
 I love the casual bohemian aesthetic and textures.
 Sometimes, you can never really have too much of a good thing.

-There are several reasons working with leather are easier for projects like this than synthetic materials.
-You don’t have to worry about edges fraying, the material is beautiful from both the front and back of the fabric, and leather is extremely durable and lightweight.
+Pro Tip: There are several reasons working with leather is easier for projects like this than synthetic materials.
+For one, you don’t have to worry about edges fraying, the material is beautiful from both the front and back of the fabric, and leather is extremely durable and lightweight.
 Your chances of coming out with an end result you are truly proud of are higher when the materials are better to begin with.

 A Quick Explanation Of Basic Jewelry Supplies